OpenGOAL-Mods/OG-Mod-Base/README.md

 # HeroModePlus
 All elements in Jak 2 are amplified and the game throws everything it has at you.
-Adds weapon mods (note: Mod is not finished, I plan to add more mods, a rarity system, and more modifiers)
+Adds weapon mods (note: Mod is not finished, some of the levels are unplayable with weapon mods, I also plan to add more modifiers)

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Weapon mods
 -------------------------------------------------------------------------------------------------------------------------------------------------------
 - 4 Gun Mods are obtainable via missions
+- Set to off by default, do (print help) in REPL while connected to learn how to turn on.
 - Default gun mod attachment is placed on Yellow Gun for now
 - Any mod is attachable to any weapon without cap
 - System to select weapon to install mod is not in place yet, waiting on mod-base update